preames/public-notes/riscv-spec-minutia.rst

 At a high level, Zihpm parallels Zicntr in that ratification status is unclear, and no version has been assigned.

-However, hpmcounter3–hpmcounter31 names do not appear to be present in older specification documents.
+However, hpmcounter3–hpmcounter31 names do not appear to be present in older *unprivledged* specification documents.
 As such, Zihpm is merely a newly proposed extension as opposed to a backwards incompatible spec change.
-Note however that this appears to contradict the text added to the specification document quoted above, so maybe there's more to the story?
+Note however that this appears to contradict the text added to the specification document quoted above.
+It was pointed out to me that they are mentioned in some of the *privledged* specification documents, but I have not tracked when they were added or tried to reconcile the history of the two specification documents.

 Can't we all just hold on a second?
 -----------------------------------